 07.06 Procedures for Requesting Leave

-The employee shall initiate a leave request by contacting his or her immediate supervisor and completing a Family and Medical Leave Request Form.
+The employee shall initiate a leave request by contacting his or her immediate supervisor and completing a Request for Family and Medical Leave form.
 The supervisor will immediately forward the request to Human Resources.
-The employee must submit a Certification of Health Care Provider Form to Human Resources.
+The employee must submit a Certification of Health Care Provider form to Human Resources.
 Human Resources will verify eligibility and notify the employee and department head of approval.

 a.
 If the need for leave is known in advance, the employee must provide notice of not less than 30 days.
 Human Resources will deny leave unless there is a reasonable excuse for the delay.
 If leave is denied for lack of notice, the employee may designate leave to start 30 days after notice is given.